maddyblue/moggio/README.md

 # mog

-A modern audio player written in Go.
+An audio player written in Go.

 # goals